Cruelty-Free Resource Guide

 Plant-based alternatives to animal-based foods are readily available these days, as consumers become more aware of animal suffering.
 Cruelty-free clothes are also available for the conscious consumer, in lieu of animal-based materials like leather, wool, cashmere, silk, or fur.
 Animal advocates can even choose personal and household products that have never been tested on animals (and options for cruelty-free products are increasing every year, thanks in part to ALDF’s innovative work with institutions like the Johns Hopkins University Center for Alternatives to Animal Testing).
 Finally, instead of supporting activities that exploit animals, like marine theme parks, zoos, circuses, or rodeos, we encourage animal advocates to enjoy cruelty-free entertainment.

-ALDF board member and animal law expert Nicole Roth explains:
+ALDF deputy director and animal law expert Nicole Roth explains:

 Establishing a plant-based kitchen is fun and easy.
 Many of the items you are already eating are cruelty-free: vegetables, fruits, vegan (no egg) pastas, beans, tofu, tempeh and seitan, just to name a few.
 Along with the obvious healthier alternatives, a plant-based—or “vegan”—diet can include guilty pleasures like pizza (with Daiya cheese), French fries, ice-cream, candy, and sweets.
 So, instead of purchasing products that are animal-based, try these plant-based foods as a tasty and healthier alternative: